picasticks/StravaClubTracker/README.md

 ## Quick start

-This library includes a simple example implementation.
+This library includes a simple example implementation in `/example`.
 In Strava, you'll need to have at least one club set up, with club members and completed activities (rides, runs, etc.).
 You'll need Strava API credentials.

-Next, to bootstrap the example:
+To bootstrap the example:

 1. Copy the `example` directory and its contents to a new project directory.